Best 8 LPN to BSN Programs in Texas in 2021

 Wayland Baptist University is a private institution with a Christian affiliation, though students of all faiths can attend.
 WBU offers an LVN-to-BSN “bridge” program, as well as a traditional BSN program.
 Both of these programs are offered on the university’s campus in San Antonio.
 WBU even offers an online MSN degree that focuses on the business aspect of nursing.

 Southwestern Adventist University is a private institution with a campus in Keene.
-It is a Christian institution, though students from all religious backgrounds can attend.
-SAU is a small institution, so students can benefit from smaller class sizes and the sort of personalized attention they may not be able to get from the large programs at public universities in the state.
-The LPN-to-BSN bridge program at SAU is an accelerated program that only takes five semesters to complete.
+It is a faith-based institution, welcoming students from all religious backgrounds.
+Being a small institution, students benefit from smaller class sizes and personalized attention they may not be able to get from the large programs at public universities.
+The LVN-to-BS in Nursing program at SWAU takes five semesters to complete, and includes credit for LVN degree/work experience.

 The school also offers a traditional four-year BSN for students with no previous college experience.
-SAU even offers an RN-to-BSN program that can be completed in only one year.
-Graduates of SAU’s nursing programs have averaged an NCLEX (National Counsel Licensure Examination) pass rate of over 90% for the last several years.
+SWAU also offers an online RN-to-BS in Nursing program that can be completed in less than one year.

 Sam Houston State University is a public university that has a great nursing department.
 Its LPN-to-BSN program is available at the university’s main campus in Huntsville, as is the traditional BSN program.
 SHSU also offers an accelerated RN-to-BSN program.
 The RN-to-BSN degree track can be completed entirely over the Internet.